mosa11aei/akitartm-docker/README.md

 git clone --recursive https://github.com/mosa11aei/akitartm-docker.git
 ```

-3. With docker installed, and within this directory, run: `docker build AkitaRTMDocker .`, where `AkitaRTMDocker` is an arbitrary name for the image that will be build using docker.
+3. With docker installed, and within this directory, run: `docker build -t akitartm .`, where `akitartm` is an arbitrary name for the image that will be build using docker.
 4. After building the docker image, you can use the [docker GUI](https://docs.docker.com/desktop/use-desktop/) to run a container from the image, or, through the command line:

 ```bash